kfrancischen/MESH/doc/docs/LuaAPI/baseClass.md

 * Output: None

-* Note: the epsilon format will be the same as the function `GetEpsilon`.
+* Note: the epsilon format will be the same as the function `GetEpsilon` along with the spacial coordinates.

 Also, MESH provides some options for printing intermediate information and methods for Fourier transform of the dielectric.